Akshay-Bhalala/material-datatables/README.md

 # material-datatables

 A fully-featured, customizable Material UI Data Table React component with sorting, filtering, pagination, selection, column management, and more.
-Built for flexibility, performance, and beautiful UI.
+Built for flexibility, performance, and a beautiful, professional UI.

 ---